 - 4-1.
-As reported in Section 3.15.2.3, and 3.15.2.5, Biological Environment, of the Final EIR/EIS, "trade-off" analysis, practicability constraints, and proposed mitigation and minimization measures were presented to the NEPA-404 Integration process signatory agencies on November 20, 2008 as a basis for identifying Alternative B as the least environmentally damaging, practicable alternative (LEDPA).
+As reported in Section 3.15, Biological Environment, of the Final EIS, "trade-off" analysis, practicability constraints, and proposed mitigation and minimization measures were presented to the National Environmental Policy Act (NEPA)-404 Integration process signatory agencies on November 20, 2008 as a basis for identifying Alternative B as the least environmentally damaging, practicable alternative (LEDPA).
 The NEPA-404 Integration process requires these agencies to concur in writing in the identification of the LEDPA and in the conceptual mitigation plan.
-Preliminary concurrence of Alternative B as the LEDPA was granted at the November 20, 2008 meeting; however, formal concurrence letters are pending.
+Preliminary concurrence of Alternative B as the LEDPA was granted at the November 20, 2008 meeting; formal concurrence letters are included in Appendix B of the Final EIS.
 Concurrence in the LEDPA is a critical consideration in the identification of Alternative B as the Preferred Alternative for this project. - 4-2.
-Alternatives analysis consistent with Clean Water Act Section 404 (b)(1) Guidelines has been added to Section 3.15.2.3, Biological Environment, of the Final EIR/EIS.
+Alternatives analysis consistent with Clean Water Act Section 404 (b)(1) Guidelines has been added to Section 3.15, Biological Environment, of the Final EIS.
 This analysis describes the impacts of all Jepson Parkway build alternatives in terms of their adverse impacts on the aquatic ecosystem and other adverse environmental consequences, and provides detail to explain why alternatives with lesser impacts on wetlands and other waters are not practicable. - 4-3.
-Discussion of the vegetation and wildlife habitat functional values of the seasonal wetland, freshwater marsh, seasonal drainage, perennial drainage, and perennial pond areas of the project corridor is provided in Section 3.15.2.2, Biological Environment, of the Draft EIR/EIS and the Final EIR/EIS.
+Discussion of the vegetation and wildlife habitat functional values of the seasonal wetland, freshwater marsh, seasonal drainage, perennial drainage, and perennial pond areas of the project corridor is provided in Section 3.15, Biological Environment, of the Draft EIR/EIS and the Final EIS.
 This text has been augmented with details regarding water storage, flood control and water quality functions.
 These functions were considered in the alternatives analysis referenced previously. - 4-4.
-The above-referenced alternatives analysis pursuant to Section 404(b)(1) guidelines and the Wetlands Only Practicable Alternative Finding prepared pursuant to Executive Order 11990 (See
+The above-referenced alternatives analysis pursuant to Section 404(b)(1) guidelines and the Wetlands Only Practicable Alternative Finding prepared pursuant to Executive Order 11990 (see